The Central Lie

 reviewed by Louis Markos

 Let's face it: most Christian writers and academics today who accept the Nicene Creed, who are passionate about evangelism, and who believe that the Christian worldview has implications for all that we study and write owe a conscious debt to C. S. Lewis.
-That is a good thing, but it can often lead to turf wars, with various factions seeking to appropriate Lewis for the . . .
+That is a good thing, but it can often lead to turf wars, with various factions seeking to appropriate Lewis for their side.
+Thus, while those on the theological right try to claim Lewis as a biblical inerrantist or a TULIP Calvinist, those . . .

 OR get a subscription to Touchstone to read on your Kindle for only $1.99 per month!
 (This option is KINDLE ONLY and does not include either print or online.)